syncfusion-content/wpf-docs/wpf/TouchSupport.md

 # Touch Support

-Syncfusion for WPF controls provides touch support.
-This feature allows your end users to interact with your applications on touch enabled devices such as touch screen monitors.
-It provides the extensibility and each of our specific controls are support to `Gestures`.
+Syncfusion controls for WPF provide touch support.
+This feature allows you interact with your applications on touch-enabled devices such as touch-screen monitors.
+It provides extensibility, and all our specific controls support to `Gestures`.

 ## Gesture

-Gestures determine whether a finger or stylus has moved over a control.
-Syncfusion WPF controls support the following touch gestures.
+Gestures determine whether a finger or stylus has to move over a control.
+Syncfusion WPF controls support the following touch gestures:

 * Swipe
 * Pinch